Unleash/unleash/website/docs/reference/unleash-context.md

 ### Creating and updating custom context fields

-You can create as many custom context fields as you wish.
-Refer to ["how to define custom context fields"](../how-to/how-to-define-custom-context-fields) for information on how you define your own custom context fields.
+You can create as many custom context fields as you need.
 You can update custom context fields after they have been created.
 You can change everything about the definition except for the name.

 ### Legal values